-WordPress, the most popular content management system is an ideal place for most of the business out there.
+WordPress, the most popular content management system is an ideal place for most of the businesses out there.
 However, this doesn’t mean that it is unhackable.
-As WordPress is so popular, hackers take their time and effort to hack WordPress websites.
+As WordPress is so popular, hackers take their time and effort to hack WordPress websites and their SEO.
 If done successfully, they can access other sites that do not update regularly or have left their website dormant for some reason.

 Things to do just after your hack happens